Apereo-Learning-Analytics-Initiative/OpenDashboard-legacy/README.md

 Alternatively -Dspring.config.location can be used in the command line to override the packaged properties file.

 #### Run (in place for development purposes)
-Depending on whether mongo or redis is used, the active profile will need to be sent in as a command line arg.
+If you want to use mongo or redis is used, the active profile will need to be sent in as a command line arg.
+Otherwise the default profile (inmemory data store) will be used.
-The profile needs to have two command line args, one for unit tests and once for runtime.
+For mongo or redis profile needs to have two command line args, one for unit tests and once for runtime.
 * mvn -Drun.jvmArguments="-Dspring.profiles.active=mongo" -Dspring.profiles.active=mongo clean package spring-boot:run
 * mvn -Drun.jvmArguments="-Dspring.profiles.active=redis" -Dspring.profiles.active=redis clean package spring-boot:run
+Otherwise, for the default use
+* mvn clean package spring-boot:run

 #### Deploy
 Depending on whether mongo or redis is used, the active profile will need to be sent in as a command line arg